Introduction to Plenny Shake Active v3.0

 Carbohydrates

-Most of the carbohydrates in our product comes from oats, which are especially interesting because of their content of beta-glucans and their low Glycemic Index (GI).
-This means that blood glucose levels will fluctuate less and so will your energy levels thanks to their fiber content.
-As a second source of energy, soy flour wins this place [6,8,9].
+Most of the carbohydrates in Plenny Shake Active come from oats, which are especially interesting because of their beta-glucans content and low Glycemic Index (GI).
+This means that blood glucose levels will fluctuate less, and so will your energy levels, thanks to their fiber content.
+As a second energy source, soy flour wins this place [6,8,9].

-The main sources of fibres in our products are inulin, oats and flaxseed.
-They help in lowering the blood pressure and smoothen your digestion.
-In particular, inulin, extracted from chicory, is added to achieve a wider variety of fibre sources and upgrade the type of fibres per portion.
-If you are curious to know more, check this blog that is dedicated to gut health and fibers [10,11]!
+The main sources of fibers in our meals are inulin, oats, and flaxseed.
+They help in lowering blood pressure and smoothen your digestion.
+In particular, inulin, extracted from chicory, is added to achieve a wider variety of fiber sources and upgrade the type of fiber per portion.
+If you are curious to know more, check out this blog dedicated to gut health and fibers [10,11]!

 Micronutrients

-The vitamin and mineral mix that we add to the product provides all the needed 26 micronutrients.
-We use the most bioavailable forms of the micronutrients so that your body can absorb each bit of all the vitamins and minerals easily and at the highest rate.
+The vitamin and mineral mix that we add to the meals provides all the needed 26 micronutrients.
+We use the most bioavailable forms of micronutrients so that your body can absorb each bit of all the vitamins and minerals easily and at the highest rate.

 For instance, we add vitamin D in the form of cholecalciferol (D3) and vitamin K in the form of menaquinone-7 (K2 MK7).
 You can read more about our micronutrient mix here.